isyuricunha/website/content/en/snippets/vscode-config/index.md

     [string]$VSCodiumCli = ""
 )

-# script para copiar configs do vscode para o vscodium
+# script to copy vscode configs to vscodium
-# e sincronizar extensoes (vscode -> vscodium)
+# and sync extensions (vscode -> vscodium)

 function Get-VSCodeUserDir {
     if ($IsWindows) {